Jihong-Tang/methylation-analysis/NBT_repeat/README.md

 # merge the two WT_mESC_rep1 result .bam file
 samtools cat -o SRX4241790_trimmed_bismark_bt2.bam ./WT_mESC_rep1/bismark_result/*.bam
 ```

+`bismark` used options:
+* `-o/--output_dir <dir>`: Write all output files into this directory.
+By default the output files will be written into the same folder as the input file(s).
+If the specified folder does not exist, Bismark will attempt to create it first.
+* `--parallel <int>`: (May also be `--multicore <int>`) Sets the number of parallel instances of Bismark to be run concurrently.
+This forks the Bismark alignment step very early on so that each individual Spawn of Bismark processes only every n-th sequence (n being set by --parallel).
+* `--genome_folder`: **Arguments**, The path to the folder containing the unmodified reference genome as well as the subfolders created by the `bismark_genome_preparation` script.

+`samtools` used command and options:
+* `cat`: **Command** concatenate BAMs
+    - `-o`: output file format

 ## Aligned reads deduplication

 ## Methylation information extracting